 There is not one place to go to find scholarship and grant opportunities.
 I have put together a list of common avenues to check as you and your student embark on this process.

 As you can see there are many paths to finding and attaining the right scholarships for your student’s education.
-For more creative ways to help pay for college, check out this blog post where I talk about a few misconceptions about college costs.
+For more creative ways to help pay for college, check out this blog post where we talk about a few misconceptions about college costs.
 With persistence and patience, you will be able to help your student find ways to supplement their educational expenses, keeping them on the yellow brick road as long as possible.